Meet RCA's Campus Minister, Travis Creasy

 Travis began his ministry journey in 1999 as youth minister at Oakland church of Christ and then at Pine Hill church in Waterloo, Alabama.
 After graduating from Freed-Hardeman University (2003) with a degree in History, he moved to Albertville, Alabama to be the youth minister at North Broad Street church of Christ.
 In 2006, he moved to Florence, Alabama to take classes at Heritage Christian University and work for the Stony Point congregation as youth minister.

 In 2007, Travis moved to Fayetteville to be Campus Minister and Assistant football coach for head coach Chris Jones.
 By 2012, Travis was the offensive coordinator for the MTAC Division 2 Champions.
 In 2013, he was named head football coach for the Knights and captured their 2nd Division 2 Title.
-The Knights won another title in 2015 and came up one game short in 2016.
+The Knights championship titles in 2015 and 2020.

 In October of 2018, Coach received his APL Leukemia diagnosis and spent almost 40 days in Huntsville Hospital and completed over 80 infusions before accomplishing remission in March of 2019.